 -

 No, our insurance policy requires that all parties have at least one member who is 18 years old or older.
+We do not allow children under 13 on our kayak tours.

 -